311 (band): Evolver and Don't Tread on Me (2002–2006)

-311's seventh major release, Evolver (produced By Ron Saint Germain), came in 2003.
-In Summer 2003, 311 launched their inaugural Unity Tour.
+311's seventh major release, Evolver (produced By Ron Saint Germain), came out in 2003.
+In summer 2003, 311 launched their inaugural Unity Tour.
 The tour included openers G. Love & Special Sauce, OAR, and Something Corporate.

 In 2004, 311's cover of The Cure's "Love Song" became a No. 1 hit on the Modern Rock Tracks chart.
 It also reached No. 59 on the Billboard Hot 100, their first single to reach that chart.
 It was featured on the soundtrack for the motion picture 50 First Dates and then a few months later on their own Greatest Hits '93-'03.
 The compilation featured two new songs: "How Do You Feel?" and "First Straw".

-In Summer 2004, 311 played a free show at a city park in Omaha for the city's 175th Anniversary Celebration.
+In summer 2004, 311 played a free show at a city park in Omaha for the city's 175th Anniversary Celebration.
 The band changed all marijuana-related lyrics in the songs they played for the appearance.
 Later that summer, then the band kicked off their second annual Unity Tour with openers The Roots and Medeski Martin & Wood.

 On August 16, 2005, 311 released their eighth studio album, titled Don't Tread on Me.
 "Don't Tread on Me," the first single, reached No. 2 on the Billboard Modern Rock chart and No. 7 at Bubbling Under Hot 100 Singles.

 In mid-2005, 311 kicked off their third annual Unity Tour with openers Papa Roach and Unwritten Law.

 On July 20, 2006, 311 kicked off their Summer Unity Tour, playing 37 shows in 27 states and featuring opening bands Pepper and Wailers.
 After completion of the tour, 311 announced they would be taking a break from recording.